 What Is ASD?

-The American Psychiatric Association defines ASD as "a complex developmental disorder that can cause problems with thinking, feeling, language, and the ability to relate to others."
-It's a lifelong disorder that can affect people's ability to make sense of the world, and it impacts their interactions with others.
+The American Psychiatric Association defines ASD as "a complex developmental condition that involves persistent challenges in social interaction, speech and nonverbal communication, and restricted/repetitive behaviors."
+It's a lifelong condition that can affect people's ability to make sense of the world, and it impacts their interactions with others.

 ASD is a group of conditions that used to be diagnosed separately – Asperger's Syndrome, Disintegrative Disorder, and Pervasive Developmental Disorder-Not Otherwise Specified (or PDD-NOS).
 It affects people in different ways and to varying degrees.

 It's important to keep in mind that neurodiversity can be a benefit to teams and organizations – many companies are now seeking to their improve neurodiversity.

 Differences in brain function shouldn't be considered a "problem," it's normal and to be expected in a healthy, high-functioning team.